appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 <img alt="Dataset" src="/images/searchbase.png" />

-The `Searchbase` library is totally independent of the UI, it provides the necessary utilities to build a powerful search UI.
-It can be easily integrated with any UI framework.
-We separated out the search logic so you don't need to worry about the elasticsearch query generation & request execution. `Searchbase` maintains the search `state` and provide some `actions` which can be used to manipulate the state from the UI.
-Events can be used to listen for the state changes & update the UI accordingly.
+The `Searchbase` library is a headless implementation of the core architecture in Vanilla JS, which can be used with your own UI or alongside any framework.
+It provides all the necessary utilities to build a powerful search UI and can be easily integrated with any UI framework.
+Searchbase lib maintains the search `state` and provide some `actions` which can be used to manipulate the state from the UI.
+It also provides events which can be used to listen for the state changes & update the UI accordingly.

-Although we don't ship any UI component with `Searchbase` directly but we provide easy to integrate libraries for different platforms, please check `@appbaseio/react-search-ui` for the React framework.
-The UI solutions for `angular` and `Vue` framework are still in progress.
+Although we don't ship any UI component with `Searchbase` directly, we provide easy to integrate libraries for different platforms.
+Please check `@appbaseio/react-searchbox` for the React framework.
+The UI solutions for `angular` and `Vue` frameworks are works in progress.

 ##Constructor
 The constructor of searchbase is called with the following properties: